8 Tips for creating an inviting outdoor space no matter where you live.

 CREATE SPECIAL “MOMENTS”

-Use accessories to create moments in your outdoor area.
+There are all sorts of accessories that are good choices to add to your outdoor area that will make it feel more cozy and inviting.
 They add interest, texture and act as the jewelry to the room you’re creating.

-DEFINE THE SPACE AND CREATE A FEELING OF PRIVACY
+DEFINE THE SPACE FOR INTIMACY OR PRIVACY

 If you have a wide open area, such as a patio, consider adding a low wall to define the area and create a sense of being in a room.
 The low slate wall surrounding this terrace works beautifully for creating a sense of intimacy even though it’s located beside a wide open golf course.

 Or, you can always choose to build a wall where nothing currently exists.
 The addition of the trellis behind these seats helps to “enclose” an otherwise very open patio.
 You don’t have to have a roof and the design is limited only by your creativity.